path-cc/path-cc.github.io/_events/throughput-computing-2023.md

 {% capture main %}

-### Save the date!
+### Registration for Throughput Computing 2023

-Save the dates for [Throughput Computing 2023](https://agenda.hep.wisc.edu/event/2014/)!
+Registration for [Throughput Computing 2023](https://agenda.hep.wisc.edu/event/2014/) is now open!

 For the first time, HTCondor Week and the OSG All-Hands Meeting will join together as a single, integrated event from July 10–14 to be held at the University of Wisconsin–Madison’s [Fluno Center](https://fluno.com/).
 Throughput Computing 2023 is sponsored by the OSG Consortium, the HTCondor team, and the UW-Madison Center for High Throughput Computing.

-### Registration

 This will primarily be an in-person event, but remote participation (via Zoom) for the many plenary events will also be offered.

 **Registration for in-person attendance:** [Register here.](https://uw.ungerboeck.com/prod/emc00/PublicSignIn.aspx?&aat=hAc2KhMWB4wgUAGwFEqLOM9xYB4D841E2wk3wrAJ6R8%3d)

-**Registration for in-person attendance:** [Register here.](https://agenda.hep.wisc.edu/event/2014/registrations/251/)
+**Registration for virtual attendance:** [Register here.](https://agenda.hep.wisc.edu/event/2014/registrations/251/)

 If you register for the in-person event at the University of Wisconsin–Madison, you can attend plenary and non-plenary sessions, mingle with colleagues, and have planned or ad hoc meetings.
 Evening events are also planned throughout the week.

+If this is your first time registering for an event, you will have to create an account first by following either of the links above (the in-person attendance should prompt you right away to make an account; for virtual attendance, press the blue **login to proceed** button to create a new account.)

-*Registration for in-person attendance closes June 15; there is no deadline for virtual registration.*
+*Registration for in-person attendance closes June 15.*

 ### Schedule

 The schedule can be found under the [General Schedule](https://agenda.hep.wisc.edu/event/2014/timetable/#20230710) section on the Throughput Computing  2023 page.
-Please note the schedule is subject to change.

-### Topics
+The session block topics will not change; however there will likely be timing adjustments in the schedule as speakers are finalized.

 All the topics typically covered by HTCondor Week and the OSG All-Hands Meeting will be included: